Capture of HMS Boxer: Battle

 An American court-martial charged Sailing Master William Harper and Isaac Bowman, captain's clerk, with cowardice.
 Captain Isaac Hull dismissed the Bowman complaint, and the court acquitted Harper.
 However, at Bermuda, a British court martial found its acting master's mate and three seamen "through cowardice, negligence, or disaffection" deserted their quarters during the action.

 Aftermath

 Newspapers in the United States rejoiced in "another brilliant naval victory."
 After two days of planning, authorities conducted an impressive state funeral for the two commanders, and they rest side by side in Portland's Eastern Cemetery.
-Next to them is the comparable grave of Lieutenant Kerwin Waters who suffered mortal wounds as a midshipman during the battle but lived for two more years.
+Next to them is the comparable grave of Lieutenant Kervin Waters, who suffered mortal wounds as a midshipman during the battle but lived for two more years.